 Rona is a faculty member of the UPLB Institute of Mathematical Sciences and Physics.
 She successfully defended her MS Physics thesis in 2015 and continues to maintain her research ties with SanD.
 Rona's research was on spin-orbit entanglement in two-dimensional electron gases, parts of which she presented in the 2014 AQIS Conference in Kyoto.
 During her masters studies she also served as a research associate for the OVPAA-funded project BPhD-2012-05.

 Francis completed his MS Physics degree in 2015 as a DOST-ASTHRDP scholar.
 His MS research work has been presented in conferences in Kyoto and Stellenbosch as part of the OVCRD-funded Project No. 141420 PhDIA.
-He is currently a faculty member of the UPLB Institute of Mathematical Sciences and Physics.
+He became a faculty member of the UPLB Institute of Mathematical Sciences and Physics and is now a PhD Physics student at The University of Queensland.

 Karla obtained her MS Physics degree in 2007 with the support of a PCASTRD-DOST graduate scholarship.
 She used molecular dynamics simulations to model reacting chemical species for her MS thesis.
 She has been an instructor for the College of Science and Mathematics (CSM) of Western Mindanao State University (WMSU) in Zamboanga City since 1998.
 Karla is among the first advanced physics degree holders of the CSM faculty and has actively worked for the CHED accreditation of WMSU's physics programs.
 She is now pursuing a PhD degree in Physics at the University of San Carlos.